Drug Repurposing and Combination Therapy

 Transcriptional Signature Matching

-The Connectivity Map L1000 platform made perturbational signature matching a central repurposing method by profiling transcriptional responses to many perturbagens at scale (Subramanian et al., 2017).
+The original Connectivity Map showed that gene-expression signatures could connect small molecules, genes, and disease states (Lamb et al., 2006).
+The L1000 expansion made perturbational signature matching a central repurposing method by profiling transcriptional responses to many perturbagens at scale (Subramanian et al., 2017).
 The logic is simple: if a disease state has a gene-expression signature, a compound that reverses or phenocopies that signature may be mechanistically relevant.

 The demonstrated value is hypothesis generation.
 Signature matching can suggest mechanisms, compounds, and follow-up experiments.
 The main constraints are cell type, dose, exposure time, assay platform, disease model, and whether the signature is causal or downstream noise.
 Signature reversal is not efficacy.